Giant Gems Sold at Auction

 6. Marie-Antoinette Pear Pearl

 Named after its owner, the Marie-Antoinette Pear Pearl is set with a diamond pendant.
 Saved from the ravaging hoards during the French Revolution, Marie-Antoinette managed to smuggle this piece back to her family in Austria.
 Tested proven to be a natural saltwater pearl, the pearl fetched $36 million at Sotheby’s in Geneva in 2018 having been brought to auction by the noble Italian house, Bourbon-Parma.

 5. Pink Emerald-Cut Graff Diamond

 Graded as ‘Fancy Intense Pink’ by the Gemological Institute of America, this stunning 24.78 carat emerald cut pink diamond was purchased by Graff at auction in 2010 for $46 million.
 The stone has been set, by Graff, in a ring that features shield-shaped diamond shoulders.

 4. Blue Moon of Josephine

 Uncovered in 2014 in the diamond mines of South Africa, the Blue Moon of Josephine is the largest fancy-vivid classified stone to appear at auction.
-Fetching $48.4 million in 2014, this cushion-shaped blue stone was bought by Hong Kong billionaire and convicted fugitive, Joseph Lau Luen-hung.
-The Blue Moon of Josephine was the most expensive jewel ever sold at auction and the world’s most expensive diamond of any colour, until the Oppenheimer Blue came along…
+Fetching $48.4 million in 2014, this cushion-shaped blue stone was bought by Hong Kong billionaire convicted fugitive, Joseph Lau Luen-hung.
+The Blue Moon of Josephine was the most expensive jewel ever sold at auction the world’s most expensive diamond of any colour, until the Oppenheimer Blue came along…